WestleyArgentum/destringers-field-guide/field-guide/chapters/destringing.md

 # Destringing

 ## Assessing the Situation
-The first step in helping a pigeon patient is to assess their situation as best you can (See the [Quick Assessment of a Pigeon's Health](./first-aid.md#quick-assessment-of-a-pigeons-health)) section.
+The first step in helping a pigeon patient is to assess their situation as best you can.
 You will need to decide whether you can help them in the field or whether you will need to take them away for more serious medical attention.

 This is not always an easy decision to make, remember that by taking them you potentially separate them from their flock, their partner, and baby squeakers who will not survive with only one parent.
 Pigeons are audacious and will attempt to raise children any time, regardless of season, if they think they have enough resources and the skills to pull it off.